OliverHarrison/ImageProcessor/README.md

 ## Tests

-This project uses [Catch](https://github.com/philsquared/Catch) for unit testing.
+This project uses [Catch](https://github.com/philsquared/Catch) for unit testing and can be conducted by running `make test` in the project root folder. <br/>
-Testing can be conducted by running `make test` in the project root folder.
+Please note that if you're on Windows you'll need to uncomment `#include <Windows.h>` in `tests/src/config.cpp`.

 ## License